zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/speed-up-ds-with-the-ads-sdk/binary-classification-attrition.md

 The lab also demonstrates the feature engineering abilities in ``ADS``.
 For example, it can fix class imbalance by up or downsampling.
 There are many transforms that ADS can also apply.
 You can have ADS perform an analysis of the data and automatically perform the transformations that it thinks would improve the model.
 This is done with the ``auto_transform()`` method.
 The ``suggest_recommendations()`` method allows you to explore the suggested transforms using the notebook's UI and select the transformations that you want it to make.

-The Oracle ``AutoML`` package automatically tunes a model class to produce the best models.
+The Oracle ``AutoML`` environment automatically tunes a model class to produce the best models.
 In this lab, Oracle ``AutoML`` is used to create, tune and select the best supervised binary classification model.
 Oracle ``AutoML`` supports binary and multi-class classifications, as well as regression problems.
 It automates three major stages of the ML pipeline, feature selection, algorithm selection, and hyperparameter tuning.
 These pieces are combined into a pipeline that automatically optimizes the whole process with minimal user interaction.

 The ``ADSEvaluator`` class is used to evaluate model performance.
 Since this is a binary classification problem,  the ``ADSEvaluator`` is used to create precision-recall, ROC, lift, and gain plots.
 Each model under study is plotted together.
 This allows for easy comparison.
 In addition, the normalized confusion matrices are provided.